Monday night lectures

 - Lectures begin at 6.30pm, and end by 7.45pm

-RGS-IBG members can watch recent Monday night lectures online at their convenience, by signing in to the members' only area.
+RGS-IBG members can watch a selection of Monday night lectures online, by signing in to the members' only area.

 Opportunity to meet other members

-Join the Younger Members' Committee for an informal get together after the lecture and opportunity to meet other members in the bar.
+Join the Younger Members' Committee for an informal get-together after the lecture and opportunity to meet other members in the Members' Bar.

 Add this calendar to your own (ics) [Instructions: right click to save to your desktop, then from outlook import select "import an icalendar file" option, then select this ics file.
 It will then be added to your outlook calendar.
 Further details, including for other calendar types, are available through this link.
 If you encounter any problems please email firstname.lastname@example.org]